psaywan/lesson_complete_mindtickle_assingment/README.md

-# For the Airflod dag we need to ensure to set up below:
+# For the Airflow dag we need to ensure to set up below:

 Configuration Management: